sphilmore/chosen300/README.md

 A comprehensive Selenium WebDriver test automation framework for the Chosen 300 Volunteer Application using Python, pytest, and the Page Object Model (POM) design pattern.

+## Project Context

+This automation framework was built to test a **live, production volunteer application** used by the Chosen 300 organization.

+The goal of this project was to:
+- Validate critical volunteer registration flows
+- Catch UI and validation defects before users encounter them
+- Automate high-risk forms involving user data, required fields, and conditional logic

+This project reflects **real-world QA automation practices**, including:
+- Testing against a live environment (with safe test data)
+- Negative testing for missing and invalid inputs
+- Framework design intended for long-term maintainability

 ## 🚀 Features

 - **Page Object Model (POM)**: Clean, maintainable test architecture